How Exercise Helps Seniors

-What types of exercise are going to be best for me as a senior / older adult?
+What types of exercise are good for seniors and older adults?

-- Strength training – such as free weights or weight bearing exercise
+- Strength training – like free weights or weight bearing exercise

-- Balance exercises – such as back and leg raises
+- Balance exercises – like back and leg raises

-- Stretching and flexibility exercises – such as general daily stretching or yoga
+- Stretching and flexibility exercises – like general daily stretching or yoga

-The Silver Sneakers senior exercise organization lists some types of exercise that is typically more convenient or easier to accomplish for seniors / older adults including:
+The Silver Sneakers senior exercise organization lists some six forms of exercise that are convenient or easier to accomplish for seniors and older adults, including:

 - Swimming – helps with strength and cardiovascular health without weight bearing stress on joints

 - Yoga – helps with stability and flexibility